Future Trends in EHR Automation: What’s Next for Digital Healthcare

 In the beginning, the automation worked on rule-based logic.
 For instance, in 1972, Mayo Clinic’s Regenstrief Medical Record System automated workflows such as data entry and lab orders.
 However, these early efforts focused on storage and coordination of care because of the lack of interoperability and better technology.

-However, this changed during the pandemic of COVID-19 with advancements in machine learning, NLP (Natural Language Processing), taking systems from rule-based to intelligent EHR automation.
+However, this changed during the pandemic of COVID-19, with advancements in machine learning, NLP (Natural Language Processing), taking systems from rule-based to intelligent EHR automation.
 These advancements set the foundation for the future evolution of automation in EHR.

 According to a recent report in the Journal of Medical Internet Research, nearly 75% of the US healthcare organizations have integrated machine learning (ML) for predicting patient risks and automating billing as well as scheduling.

 Furthermore, this not only made EHR much more efficient but also reduced the physician burnout by eliminating redundant processes.
-And now with future trends in EHR automation, such as agentic AI, the EHR development is moving towards proactive and agentic systems.
+And now, with future trends in EHR automation, such as agentic AI, the EHR development is moving towards proactive and agentic systems.

-From Rule-Based Automation to Intelligence Workflows
+From Rule-Based Automation to Strategic EHR Investment

 Initially, the workflow automation was not what you see today; before the integration of AI and ML, the automation was built on static, rule-based logic.
 It worked on features such as pre-defined templates, macros, and simple if-then rules.